annemariepowell/studentSelect/docs/index.md

 ## Why?

-We Team Crazy Watermelon, being made up of high school students, know firsthand how hard it can be to get students to participate during class.
-Also conventional methods of randomly selecting students (popsicle sticks in can) can be so tiresome.
+We the development, being made up of high school students, know firsthand how hard it can be to get students to participate during class.
+As such it is useful to be able to randomly select students to participate.
+However conventional methods of randomly selecting students (popsicle sticks in can) can be tiresome and labor intensive to change for each period.
 Student Selector fixes all of those problems by stream lining randomized student selection into a chrome extension for your easy consumption!

 ## How?